differint/differint/README.md

 ## differint
 This package is used for numerically calculating fractional derivatives and integrals (differintegrals).
 Options for varying definitions of the differintegral are available, including the Grunwald-Letnikov (GL), the 'improved' Grunwald-Letnikov (GLI), the Riemann-Liouville (RL), and the Caputo (L1, L2, and L2C).
 Through the API, you can compute differintegrals at a point or over an array of function values.

+See below for an example of how to use this package, or check out the [wiki](https://github.com/differint/differint/wiki) for references, signatures, and examples for each function.

 ## Motivation
 There is little in the way of readily available, easy-to-use code for numerical fractional calculus.
 What is currently available are functions that are generally either smart parts of a much larger package, or only offer one numerical algorithm.
 The *differint* package offers a variety of algorithms for computing differintegrals and several auxiliary functions relating to generalized binomial coefficients.